Table of Contents

 • Right-clicking on a non-ASCII character shows its code point and UTF-8 representation.

-You can configure your pointing device's scroll gesture to send arrow keys in interactive programs by turning on Preferences > Advanced > Scroll wheel sends arrow keys when in alternate screen mode, but it will only work if Preferences > Profiles > Terminal > Disable save/restore alternate screen is turned off.
+You can configure your pointing device's scroll gesture to send arrow keys in interactive programs by turning on Settings > Advanced > Scroll wheel sends arrow keys when in alternate screen mode, but it will only work if Settings > Profiles > Terminal > Disable save/restore alternate screen is turned off.

 A three-finger swipe left or right on a trackpad (if configured to "navigate") will select an adjacent tab.